Substrate on Trial: The Bittensor Panic and the Hunt for Scapegoats

 What Bittensor Should Do (And What We Can Learn)

-The solution isn't panic or migration—it's making the system stronger:
+The solution is not panic or migration.
+It is making the system stronger:

 The Bigger Picture

 Every network failure is a stress test.
-The question isn't whether failures will happen—they will.
-The question is whether we build systems that break catastrophically or grow stronger from stress.
+The question is not whether failures will happen (they will) but whether we build systems that break catastrophically or grow stronger from stress.

 Centralized systems promise to eliminate failure by eliminating choice.
 Decentralized systems acknowledge failure as part of evolution and build resilience through diversity.